rainnic/python-scripts/eye_strain_reducer/README.md

 A little Python program to respect the 20-20-20 rule and prevent eye strain
 ===========================================================================

-The program turns off the screen of your computer, then turns on it and makes a sound when 20 seconds have passed, with the ability to deactivate the rule if your audio card is busy (useful if you are watching videos).
+The program every 20 minutes turns off the screen of your computer, then turns on it and makes a sound when 20 seconds have passed, with the ability to deactivate the rule if your audio card is busy (useful if you are watching videos).

 ## Requirements